sunghyuneun/sunghyuneun.github.io/content/experience.md

 Education

-[Your Degree] in [Your Major]
-University Name | Graduation Year
+Bachelor of Applied Science in Mechanical Engineering, Mechatronics Specialization University of British Columbia | April 2028

     Relevant Coursework: List a few key courses here.

+UBC Rover, Arm Mechanical Subteam

+UBC Thunderbots, Electrical Subteam

+Global Gourmet Foods, Mech Intern (But I do a bunch of CS stuff like JavaScript webapp, Python PLC Data collector)

+If you are a professor, this line could be YOUR lab right here!
+(Please let me do research I will be a slave)